JayComp Development

 Identifying Potential Roadblocks

 Look for factors that could derail your project.
 Could a new highway bypass divert traffic away from your site?
-Is a major competitor rumored to be building a travel center two miles down the road?
-Anticipating these threats lets you build flexibility into your business model before you break ground.
+Is a major competitor rumored to be building a massive travel center two miles down the road?

 Environmental and Regulatory Risks

-A completed feasibility study isn't a static document — it's the blueprint for your entire development process.
+A completed feasibility study is not a static document; it is the blueprint for your entire development process.
 Once the numbers prove the project is viable, you move immediately into the design and execution phases.

 Moving to the Design Phase

-The data you gathered dictates your physical layout.
-Your traffic counts and demographic profiles feed directly into an optimized convenience store site plan.
-You'll know exactly how large the building should be, how many parking spaces you need, and where to position the front doors for maximum visibility.
+The data you gathered now dictates your physical layout.
+You will use your traffic counts and demographic profiles to create an optimized convenience store site plan.
+You will know exactly how large the building should be, how many parking spaces you need, and where to position the front doors for maximum visibility.

 Conducting a thorough convenience store feasibility study requires deep industry knowledge, access to advanced demographic tools, and years of commercial real estate experience.
 One overlooked detail can turn a promising investment into a financial disaster.